Need book resources? We got them!

 Check out our recommendations for development and self-help job search and career management books.
 We have assembled an awesome collection of choices.
 All of these books are available on Amazon.

-Some of these selected books are written by our Monday Guest Speakers, including Frank Danzo and David Hults
+Two books were written by our guest speakers, including Frank Danzo and David Hults.

 People Hire People, Not Resumes (Frank Danzo)

 Frequent BBJ Guest Speaker Frank Danzo shares with us the types of tools, preparation, and mental exercises one needs to do to find employment.
 Finding a job is a full-time work week, and commitment and hard work are needed to be successful.

 In addition, you will discover how learning how to hold yourself accountable is a critical theme in the book.
 Frank reinforces the necessity of daily networking with people, explaining how to be successful and build on every networking meeting opportunity.

 From Cornered To Corner Office (David W. Hults)

 Written by popular BBJ Guest Speaker David Hults, this book is an engaging, must-read book that uses true stories from people in all types of careers.
 It illustrates how we get cornered by others, by industry, by our company’s culture, and even by ourselves as we seek professional success.

 Above all, it also provides practical tools that we can all use to avoid the unexpected roadblocks we encounter so we can manage our careers effectively and find our own personal definition of the corner office.

 Best 201 Answers To The 201 Most Frequently Asked Interview Questions (Matthew & Nanette DeLuca)